Seafood refers to small edible animals which come from the water. The culinary definition does not include fish, plants, mammals, or birds.

 “The term ‘fish’ includes all fresh or saltwater finfish, molluscan shellfish, crustaceans, and other forms of aquatic animal life.
 Birds are specifically excluded from the definition because commercial species of birds are either nonaquatic or, as in the case of aquatic birds such as ducks, regulated by USDA.
 Mammals are also specifically excluded because no aquatic mammals are processed or marketed commercially in this country.”

 You need to bear in mind, though, that the definitions set by the USDA are primarily for their own, internal administrative use, and they are not linguists, cooks or dictionary writers.
 Even those who feel that “fish” should be included in the definition of “seafood” would likely object to fish being pulled out of Lake Michigan being defined as seafood.
 Even if you accepted that, you might have a hard time including oysters and lobsters in your definition of fish.

-Generally, if someone sits down in a restaurant and orders a Seafood Antipasto, or a Seafood Salad, they are not expecting to see a hunk of salmon on it: they are expecting calamari, scallop, shrimp, shellfish, etc.
+Generally, if someone sits down in a restaurant and orders a seafood antipasto, or a seafood salad, they are not expecting to see a hunk of salmon on a salad: they are expecting calamari, scallop, shrimp, shellfish, etc.